data-6-berkeley/su22/website.md

 **And voila!
 You just made your own website!** Congratulations on finishing Lab 8.
 Feel free to continue to customize your website if you want.
 It's all up to you!

 ## Markdown Guide
+Here is are a few markdown syntax features that may be helpful while creating your website:

 | **Syntax** | **Usage** | **Example** |
 | `#` | Header (Adding multiple `#` in succession decreases the size of the header) | `## This is a Level 2 Header` |